raypp2/Apollo-Home-Control/README.md

 Far more robust control has been enabled via the [Alexa Smart Home Skill API](https://developer.amazon.com/en-US/docs/alexa/smarthome/understand-the-smart-home-skill-api.html).
 This version of the application uses the following command pipeline:

->##### 1.0 Alexa Compatible Device
->Listens for the wake word, uses voice-to-text, and matches the spoken command into an intent model.
-For example "Alexa, turn `ON` the `kitchen light`" would identify the user's intent as a power command `ON` for the device `kitchen light` and send that command to the associated device ecosystem, in this case, the Apollo Home Control application.

->##### 2.0 Smart Home Skills API
->Amazon Alexa's Smart Home Skills API provides a command scheme and workflow for many different types of devices.
-Refer to their [documentation](https://developer.amazon.com/en-US/docs/alexa/smarthome/understand-the-smart-home-skill-api.html) for more information.

->##### 3.0 AWS Lambda
->This pipeline uses a sibliing brige function that runs on AWS Lambda.
-While it would be possible to sent commands directly to Apollo Home Control application, that would require opening up a port inside the home network and managing the security that goes along with that.
+This pipeline uses a [sibliing application](https://github.com/raypp2/Apollo-Alexa-Skill) that runs on AWS Lambda.
+While it would be possible to sent commands directly to the local Apollo Home Control instance, that would require opening up a port inside the home network and managing the security considerations.
 Lambda is reasonably fast, free at low execution volumes, and well integrated with the Alexa Smart Home Skill API.

->##### 4.0 AWS SQS Queue
->Posting each command to a pub-sub queue provides an adstraction layer that allows the local network controller application to pick up one or more commands within a defined expiration period.

->##### 5.0 Apollo Home Control
->The commands are processed locally from the queue.

-**Limitations**
-The Alexa Smart Home API is bi-directional allowing both the push of commands and response from devices that they were successfully executed and to keep statuses in sync, such as when a light is on or off.
-This feedback can allow the user to know if there was an issue with reaching the device.
-Regarding status, like a light's on/off or dim state, this is more significant Alexa's visual interfaces such as the Alexa mobile app or on-screen visual feedback from the Echo Show product line.
-As these features provide little value for me, I've chosen not to impliment them.

 ### HTML Front-End